PrismarineJS/mineflayer/docs/api.md

 #### bot.setControlState(control, state)

+This is the main method controlling the bot movements.
+It works similarly to pressing keys in minecraft.
+For example forward with state true will make the bot move forward.
+Forward with state false will make the bot stop moving forward.
+You may use bot.lookAt in conjunction with this to control movement.
+The jumper.js example shows how to use this.

  * `control` - one of ['forward', 'back', 'left', 'right', 'jump', 'sprint', 'sneak']
  * `state` - `true` or `false`